-An aspect of your funeral you may not have thought about is, Where do you want your body to be kept before the the funeral ceremony?
+An aspect of your funeral you may not have thought about is where your body will be kept in the days leading up to the funeral ceremony.

 Although you may already have a preference, this guide looks at some of the practicalities involved to help you make an informed decision.